-Strategies / actions used by school leadership
+Strategies / Actions used by School Leadership

-The Principal, the school governing authority and school leaders at De La Salle College recognise their particular responsibilities to communicate and engage with families, carers and other members of the school community in relation to issues regarding child safety and wellbeing.
+The Principal, the college governing authority and college leaders at De La Salle College recognise their particular responsibilities to communicate and engage with families, carers and other members of the college community in relation to issues regarding child safety and wellbeing.
 Strategies and actions used to carry out this responsibility include:

-- utilising the De La Salle College Engaging Families in Child Safety Policy to inform and guide curriculum planning, policies and practices - supporting staff, through appropriate professional learning, to strengthen their communication and engagement skills and to understand the value and importance of effective communication and engagement
+- utilising the De La Salle College Engaging Families in Child Safety Policy to inform and guide curriculum planning, policies and practices - supporting staff, through appropriate professional learning, to strengthen their communication and engagement skills and to understand the value and importance of effective communication and engagement - identifying opportunities for parents and carers to participate in decisions that affect their son's safety and wellbeing

-- identifying opportunities for parents and carers to participate in decisions that affect their child's safety and wellbeing - ensuring that existing policies and practices relating to child safety and wellbeing are made publicly available so that they are easily accessible to families, carers and other members of the school community - engaging with families, carers and other members of the school community to collaboratively develop and periodically review policies and practices relating to child safety and wellbeing - creating opportunities to ensure that members of the school community are adequately informed about the school's operations and governance relating to child safety and wellbeing.
+- ensuring that existing policies and practices relating to child safety and wellbeing are made publicly available so that they are easily accessible to families, carers and other members of the college community - engaging with families, carers and other members of the college community to collaboratively develop and periodically review policies and practices relating to child safety and wellbeing - creating opportunities to ensure that members of the college community are adequately informed about the college 's operations and governance relating to child safety and wellbeing.

-Strategies / actions used by school staff, volunteers, contractors and clergy
+Strategies / actions used by college staff, volunteers, contractors and clergy

-School staff, volunteers, contractors and clergy at De La Salle College also have a responsibility to support the school governing authority and school leaders in communicating and engaging with families, carers and other members of the school community regarding child safety and wellbeing.
+De La Salle College staff, volunteers, contractors and clergy also have a responsibility to support the college governing authority and college leaders in communicating and engaging with families, carers and other members of the college community regarding child safety and wellbeing.
 Strategies and actions used to carry out this responsibility include:

-- creating and maintaining open lines of communication with families, carers and other members of the school community, particularly with respect to child safety and wellbeing matters - liaising with parents and carers in relation to any concerns and/or decisions that affect their child and giving them the opportunity to contribute to any discussions, where appropriate - ensuring that parents, carers and others in the school community are updated and involved in child safety and wellbeing - ensuring they act in accordance with the principles set out in this Policy when managing issues relating to child safety and wellbeing.
+- creating and maintaining open lines of communication with families, carers and other members of the college community, particularly with respect to child safety and wellbeing matters - liaising with parents and carers in relation to any concerns and/or decisions that affect their son and giving them the opportunity to contribute to any discussions, where appropriate - ensuring that parents, carers and others in the college community are updated and involved in child safety and wellbeing - ensuring they act in accordance with the principles set out in this Policy when managing issues relating to child safety and wellbeing.